-Under the OFA, Trafigura will provide the Corporation with a facility of \$45,000,000 and a \$10,000,000 equity commitment. \$5,000,000 of the facility can be paid on an early deposit basis for pre-construction activities and the remainder in two instalments during construction, subject to certain customary conditions precedent being satisfied.
-The facility has a 5-year term with an 8% interest margin, subject to a 0.5% SOFR floor.
-It will include an offtake agreement which provides certain concentrate offtake rights to Trafigura for future production over the life of mine, based on terms in the Feasibility Study.
-The OFA commitment is subject to completion of definitive document and an inter-creditor agreement with Wheaton and expires on April 30, 2022, which has been extended to June 30, 2022 on mutual consent.
-Upon closing of the OFA, 13,500,000 common share purchase warrants will be issued to Trafigura, priced on the basis of 25% premium to the 10-day VWAP at the closing date ("Lender's Warrants") subject to approval of the TSX Venture Exchange.
-The Lender's Warrants will have a 3-year term, with 5,500,000 of them subject to accelerator provisions based on the share price.
+Definitive agreements for the OFA with Trafigura closed on July 31, 2022 and provided the Corporation with a facility of \$45,000,000 and a \$10,000,000 equity commitment. \$5,000,000 of the facility can be paid on an early deposit basis for pre-construction activities and the remainder in two instalments during construction, subject to certain customary conditions precedent being satisfied.
+The facility has a 5-year term with an 8% interest margin and a credit adjustment spread of 0.1%, subject to a 0.5% SOFR floor.
+It includes an offtake agreement which provides certain concentrate offtake rights to Trafigura for future production over the life of mine, based on terms in the Feasibility Study.
+The OFA is subject to completion of executed inter-creditor agreements.
+Upon closing, 13,500,000 common share purchase warrants were issued to Trafigura, priced at C\$0.513 per common share, on the basis of 25% premium to the 10-day VWAP at the closing date ("Lender's Warrants") subject to approval of the TSX Venture Exchange.
+The Lender's Warrants have a 3-year term, subject to accelerator provisions based on Adventus' share price.
+If exercised, the Lender's Warrants will bring approximately C\$6,920,000 into the Corporation's treasury.
+In addition, Trafigura has agreed to invest US\$10,000,000 in equity of the Corporation not to exceed 19.99% ownership on a partially diluted basis.
+Such investment is at the option of the Corporation for a period of thirty months after the closing date and is subject to certain conditions precedent as those for the construction instalments under the OFA.